Enriiqueeee/enriiqueeee/README.md

 # 💫 About Me:
-👋 Hi, I'm Enrique<br>I'm a passionate Cross-Platform Application Development student.
-I'm currently learning how to create efficient and attractive solutions that work on multiple operating systems.
-My goal is to design applications that improve the user experience and are accessible to everyone.<br><br><br>🌱 Learning<br>I'm constantly expanding my knowledge in areas such as:<br>API Integration<br>Responsive Application Development<br><br><br>📫 Connect with me<br>I'm always open to collaborating on interesting projects and learning from others.
-Do not hesitate to contact me through arenasvinasenrique@gmail.com
+👋 I’m a web and mobile developer, truly passionate about what I do.
+I’ve completed my degree in Cross-Platform Application Development (DAM), and since then I’ve been focused on building well-structured, functional, and user-friendly applications.
+I enjoy every part of the process—from design to implementation.

+I’m always looking to improve, learn new things, and stay up-to-date with the latest technologies, because this field is constantly evolving.
+On a personal level, I’m really into sports and video games—two of my biggest passions.

+🌱 Currently learning
+I’m continuing to grow in areas like:

+    API Integration

+    Responsive UI Development

+    Clean Architecture for Mobile Apps

+📫 Let’s connect
+I’m always open to collaborating on interesting projects and learning from others.
+Feel free to reach out to me at: arenasvinasenrique@gmail.com

 # 💻 Tech Stack: